AlyAdelAly/github-users-explorer/README.md

 # GitHub Users App

-A modern React application for browsing and managing GitHub users with favorites functionality.
+A modern React website for browsing and managing GitHub users with favorites functionality.

 ## 🚀 Features